giuliodondi/kOS-ShuttleEntrySim/README.md

 Speedbrakes are controlled either manually using the throttle slider or automatically by the script.
 A button lets you switch between the modes.
 By default they are set to AUTO after TAEM, if you switched manually from TAEM because guidance messed up, you might want to switch to manual and close them until you are sure that you'll make the HAC with at least 220 m/s of velocity.

-The HUD implements the realistic de-cluttering logic that the real Space Shuttle used, hiding irrelevant HUD features as you get closer to touchdown to enhance your situational awareness
+The HUD implements the realistic de-cluttering logic that the real Space Shuttle used, hiding irrelevant HUD features as you get closer to touchdown to enhance your situational awareness.